 If you wanted to fly at night, or in adverse weather conditions, fly larger, heavier more sophisticated aircraft, or fly commercially, then these options are available to the PPL holder (with a lot of additional training) but are not available to PC holders.
 The good news, however, is that all training and exams to gain the PC are fully convertable to CASA's new Recreational Pilot Licence (RPL), allowing you to fly most four seat aircraft.
 You can download the CASA Information Sheet which details the conversion process.

 If you find this confusing, you're not alone!
-The bottom line is that its very cost effective to learn under the RA_Aus, then convert to an RPL if you find you want to take your flying to the next level.
+The bottom line is that its very cost effective, even for a career pilot, to learn under the RAAus, then convert to an RPL if you find you want to take your flying to the next level.

 With an additional five hours minimum (10 hours total) solo time, and after completing a satisfactory flight check with an instructor, you'll then be able to take a passenger with you, and can share the cost of the flight.